youtube/cobalt/cobalt/site/docs/starboard/porting.md

 ### 4. Make required file modifications

-To port your code, you must make the following modifications to the files that you copied in step 3:
+To port your code, you must add your platform to `starboard/build/platforms.py` then make the following modifications to the files that you copied in step 3:

 1.  **`atomic_public.h`** - Ensure that this file points at the appropriate